-Although Guyana’s constitution guarantees free speech and the right to information, officials often use various pieces of legislation—including defamation laws, which provide for fines and up to two years in jail—to silence opposition journalists.
-The members of the media regulatory authority are appointed directly by the president.
-This restricts the freedom of certain media outlets, which are denied licenses.
+Guyana’s constitution provides protection for free speech and the right to information, yet officials have proposed legislation—including defamation laws, which provide for fines and up to two years in jail—to stop journalists who disagree with their political party.
+Because members of the media regulatory authority are appointed directly by the president, this restricts the freedom of certain media outlets, which are denied licenses.
 Recent attempts to improve regulation of the broadcast industry involved no consultation with any broadcasters.
-Journalists are still subjected to harassment that takes the form of prosecutions, suspensions, and intimidation.
+Journalists have also faced harassment in the form of prosecutions, suspensions, and intimidation.

 49 in 2020

 26.63 in 2020